Cian-H/symbolic_nn_tests/README.md

 - Interestingly: the "garbage" cross entropy seems to have also produced a very good result!
 This is likely because it hasn't been normalized to 1, so it may be simply amplifying the gradient by random amounts at all times.
 Basically acting as a fuzzy gradient booster.
 - I would consider this experiment a success, with some interesting open questions remaining worth further examination

-## Experiment 2 - Dataset qualitative characteristic derived semantic loss functions
+## Experiment 2 - Dataset qualitative characteristic derived SLFs

 ### Planning
 - Makes use of known physics equations that partially describe the problem to guide the model